Arthuino/stymphale_project/README.md

 # stymphale_project

-The end goal of this project is to create a ROS2 package for 3D SLAM with decentralized drone swarm.
+The end goal of this project is to create a ROS2 package for 3D SLAM with decentralized autonomous drone swarm (point-cloud based, potentially multi-sensors ex: thermal). \
-To support this development, there severals "modules" :
+The project is divided between severals "modules" :

 - Zawardo_drone : Docker environement for coding, test and simulation
 - Vox_drone : Python module.
 Experiment voxel maps possibilities
+- Antikythera : ROS package.
+SLAM algoritm

 ## Zawardo_drone